Are County ready to shoot for Europe?

 A disastrous summer

-It would be fair to say things did not get off to the best start for Malky Mackay who was not quite a universally popular appointment to succeed John Hughes.
+It would be fair to say things did not get off to the best start for Malky Mackay, who was not quite a universally popular appointment to succeed John Hughes.

-Despite performing the role of performance director at the Scottish Football Association for four years, previous baggage from a text message scandal back in 2014 was enough to put some supporters off.
+Despite performing the role of performance director at the Scottish FA for four years, previous baggage from a text message scandal back in 2014 was enough to put some supporters off.

 After the brouhaha died down, Mackay was left to crack on with the job at hand - until a Covid-19 outbreak stopped any pre-season plans in their tracks.